mmclhugo1/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

 ### Test Hive replication

 Your Databricks cluster must be **running** before testing Hive replication.
+Sample data is provided in this HDP Sandbox.

 1. Return to the terminal session on the **Docker host**.